 “Silicon Valley was built on the backs of those that envisioned almost comically huge change at the time.”

-What insight/tips/advice would you give fellow ATL startups after your experience in Silicon Valley?
+What insight, tips, or advice would you give fellow Atlanta startups after your experience in Silicon Valley?

 Swing big.
 Look, startups are really freakin’ hard.
 You’re not going to want to look back on your experience as a startup founder and wish you had gone bigger.
 Silicon Valley was built on the backs of those who envisioned almost comically huge change at the time.
 However, what I see too much of in ATL is the lack of big thinking by startup founders.
 Don’t get me wrong, I think there are some amazing founders out here, but the sheer number in SV/SF is 10x or more of what we have here of founders truly swinging for the fences.
 I think that can change if we all (collectively as a startup ecosystem in ATL) can continue to encourage and push founders to think and go for the achievement of a larger vision.

-What has the feedback been from the businesses/companies using Cooleaf?
-Are they receptive to the data/information you show them?
-Do they implement the changes or recommendations you make?
+What has the feedback been from the businesses using Cooleaf?
+Are they receptive to the data you show them?
+Do they implement the changes and recommendations you make?

 We’ve been blown away by the level of customer love.
 Our platform has helped companies like Woodward Academy, Turner, Dekalb Medical, Aprio, and others get their teams more engaged in critical initiatives like learning initiatives, health/wellness, team-building, and more.
 In many cases, our customers have their eyes opened up to the success (or need to iterate) their strategies to engage their employees in these initiatives through the data and analytics provided through our platform.
 In the case of our customer Daugherty Business Solutions, Cooleaf’s analytics allowed them to pinpoint which people leaders were more frequently recognizing their team members (versus others that may not have been as active in recognizing team achievements).
 Through these insights, they were able to gently encourage certain people leaders to be more active in recognizing team efforts.
 As a result, within 12 months they reduced their regrettable employee attrition by 40%!